felangel/bloc/docs/coreconcepts.md

 ## Cubit

-> A `Cubit` is class which extends `BlocBase` and can be extended to manage any type of state.
+> A `Cubit` is a class which extends `BlocBase` and can be extended to manage any type of state.

 ![Cubit Architecture](assets/cubit_architecture_full.png)